elliott-beach/CTFs/angstrom2017/brokenpasscode/README.md

 was modified after the apk was built, and we have to recover the original value.

 It turns out that Android keeps a SHA-1 hash of every file in `META-INF/MANIFEST.MF`.
-Knowing the hash, we can guess values for the key until we find a version of AndroidManifest witch matches the original hash.
+Knowing the hash, we can guess values for the key until we find a version of AndroidManifest which matches the original hash.
+We know the key is an integer, probably less than `999999`, with no 0s or repeats.
 The catch is the *binary* version of AndroidManifest is the one that's signed, so we require a little python trickery using `struct.pack` to find the location to edit in the binary file.